 Our commitment to Equality and Diversity is demonstrated by the efforts of Chambers, individual members and staff.
 For example, the Human Dignity Trust was founded by Tim Otty KC in 2011 and we actively support and participate in the work of Bridging the Bar, COMBAR’s mentoring scheme for under-represented groups, 10,000 Black Interns and the Guy Fox History Project.

 Since December 2019, Blackstone Chambers has commissioned the use of the Rare Contextual Recruitment System (CRS) for our mini-pupillage and pupillage recruitment processes.
 Rare is a multi-award-winning diversity company using big data to map the social, financial and educational background of candidates and make sure that brilliant candidates are identified and given the chance to flourish.
 According to Rare, 61% more disadvantaged candidates were hired when organisations adopted the CRS.
 This also enables Blackstone Chambers to pursue legitimate interests of fair recruitment (Article 6(1)(e) GDPR).

 Blackstone Chambers has carried out a survey in accordance with the Bar Standards Board Handbook Rule rC 110.3 The Rules require Chambers to publish a summary of its diversity data monitoring exercise, carried out every three years.

-Questionnaires were sent to all barristers, pupils and staff on 23rd July 2020.
+Questionnaires were sent to all barristers, pupils and staff in October 2021 and the results were published in January 2022.
 Response is entirely voluntary.
 Approximately 90% of those receiving the questionnaires participated in the return.
 The data summarised is based on responses received and may not reflect the position what could have applied if all those eligible to participate had chosen to do so.